Welcome!

 It is hard to find trustworthy information online.
 I take this seriously and put a lot of time and effort into researching the blog posts that I write.

-Every article on this blog is written by myself, Erin Decker, MS, RD, LDN, CDCES, or my colleague Kourtney Johnson, LD, unless otherwise indicated.
+Every article on this blog is written by myself, Erin Decker, MS, RD, LDN, or my colleague Kourtney Johnson, LD, unless otherwise indicated.
 Content is based on my nearly 10 years’ experience as a dietitian and up-to-date research, academic texts, and trustworthy websites.
 Journal articles are referenced in the text whenever possible.
 All content is reviewed as often as needed.

 I welcome you to comment or reach out to me if you have questions or concerns!